 Email Coach Young: firstname.lastname@example.org

-James works at First Team Subaru in Chesapeake, Va.
-He assists Coach Young in the day-to-day development and play of the men’s national team, plus game analytics.
+James works at Priority Toyota in Chesapeake, Va.
+He assists Coach Keith Young in the day-to-day development and play of the men’s national team, plus game analytics.
 James was introduced to goalball by his grandson, Christian King, in 2017 and started coaching the DC Eagles in 2018, helping them rise from a developmental team to the elite bracket.
 In 2019, James helped the U.S. Men’s National Team to a silver medal at the Parapan American Games in Lima, Peru, and qualify for the 2020 Tokyo Paralympic Games.
-James is married to his wife Jayne for 35 years and she is a stay-at-home mother and grandmother, and resides in Virginia Beach, Va., along with his two children, Michael and Stephanie, and four grandchildren.
+James has been married to his wife Jayne for 35 years and she is a stay-at-home mother and grandmother.
+They reside in Virginia Beach, Va., along with his two children, Michael and Stephanie, and four grandchildren.
 James is an avid hunter and enjoys camping with his wife, long-distance shooting and the great outdoors.

 Email Coach Wallace: email@example.com